aryoda/tryCatchLog/README.md

 8. Identify reason for the error

-    Since the call stack printed by `debugger` contains the source code file name and line number (if you enabled the `keep.source` option) you can narrow down the reason for the error and fix it.
+    Since the call stack printed by `debugger` contains the source code file name and line number (if you enabled the `keep.source` and `keep.source.pkgs` options) you can narrow down the reason for the error and fix it.